e-mission/nrel-openpath-deploy-configs/README.md

 Publishing them on GitHub allows transparency around how they are configured.
 This may not be the long-term solution, but it allows us to make progress over the short/medium term.

+### Reviewing and testing

+- If you are here to preview/review/beta test the app functionality, please using the stage environment
+- If you are here to test out the app on your personal phone, please using the open-access environment

+In general, if you are planning to keep the app installed for less than a day, please use stage so you don't pollute the real dataset.

 ### File format

 Config format (with default values) is: